 Use Banff Visitor Centre for park information, pass questions, current conditions, official maps, closures, and a human sanity check when the plan changes.
 Use the Town of Banff pages for town parking, parking tickets, washrooms, recycling/garbage, and local facilities.

 Start with Parks Canada or Banff Visitor Centre.
+For closures, wildlife reports, smoke, or road conditions, use the alerts and safety node first.

 Start with Town of Banff pages and official payment/review portals.